 Last year’s The Legend of Zelda: Breath of the Wild, took this same design trope and stripped it down completely, giving it new life.
 Instead of showing you points of interest once unlocking the tower, it fills out the terrain and acts as a fast-travel point, nothing more.
 This leaves the discovery of such points of interest up to you and the map acts as more of a guide, where you can put stickers or checkpoints on certain parts of your map for things that you want to return to in the future.
 Each map is unique from player to player in Breath of the Wild.
 Spider-Man’s isn’t, however.

-Now, just because the map and New York itself borrows the same design philosophy of most open-world games, doesn’t mean that it’s side-activities do too.
-The contrary doesn’t follow the same vain as what Breath of the Wild did by turning things on its head, or even giving The Witcher 3 level of exciting side-quests that provide an interesting narrative.
+Now, just because the map and New York itself borrows the same design philosophy of most open-world games, doesn’t mean that its side activities do too.
+The contrary doesn’t follow the same vein as what Breath of the Wild did by turning things on its head or even giving The Witcher 3 level of exciting side-quests that provide an interesting narrative.
 Instead, it’s a more light take on what’s the norm and giving just enough of a twist to make it unique to Spider-Man.

 All in all, Marvel’s Spider-Man does bring something new in some aspects, while sticking to the status quo in others.
 Despite being in a genre that’s seemingly flooding the market more and more each this generation, it is still a gem worth experiencing, even if you have open-world fatigue.
 Spider-Man is a game that warrants both the plunge and the revisit, especially when it comes to swinging around in your favorite neighbourhood.